-Welcome to the Information Website for the Facebook Content Monitor Class Action Settlement
+Welcome to the Information Website for the Facebook Content Moderator Class Action Settlement

-This website advises you of your rights with respect to the proposed settlement, including your right to participate in the settlement, your right to receive benefits from this settlement, your right to object to the disclosure of your information to the Parties’ attorneys, your right to exclude yourself from the settlement, and your right object to the settlement.
+This website advises you of your rights with respect to the Settlement, including your right to participate in the Settlement, your right to receive benefits from this Settlement, your right to object to the disclosure of your information to the Parties’ attorneys, your right to exclude yourself from the Settlement, and your right to object to the Settlement.
 Your legal rights are affected whether you act or do not act.
 Please read this website carefully.

 Once you receive notice, be sure to follow all instructions to ensure you receive all payments to which you are entitled.

 The Settlement Agreement provides a medical screening payment in the amount of $1,000 to every member of the class.
 In addition, Class Members diagnosed with specified qualifying conditions as a result of their work reviewing graphic and objectionable content will receive a payment that can be used for treatment of the condition and, depending on the amount remaining in the Settlement fund after screening and treatment payments, you may be eligible for additional damage awards of up to $50,000.

 Facebook will also implement significant workplace reforms including: (1) requiring all U.S. Facebook vendors to provide on-site coaching with licensed clinicians and standardized resiliency measures and (2) implementing tooling enhancements designed to mitigate the effects of exposure to graphic and objectionable material.